 More specifically, we will learn how to make scatter plots, change the size of the dots, change the markers, the colors, and change the number of ticks.
 Furthermore, we will learn how to plot a regression line, add text, plot a distribution on a scatter plot, among other things.
 Finally, we will also learn how to save Seaborn plots in high resolution.
 That is, we learn how to make print-ready plots.

 Scatter plots are powerful data visualization tools that can reveal a lot of information.
-Thus, this Python scatter plot tutorial will start explain what they are and when to use them.
-After we done that, we will learn how to make scatter plots.
+Thus, this Python scatter plot tutorial will start to explain what they are and when to use them.
+After we have done that, we will learn how to make scatter plots.

 What is a Scatter Plot?

 A scatter plot is a two-dimensional (bivariate) data visualization that uses dots to represent the values gathered for two different variables.
 That is, one of the variables is plotted along the x-axis and the other plotted along the y-axis.
-For example, this scatter plot shows the relationship between a child’s height and the parents height.
+For example, this scatter plot shows the relationship between a child’s height and the parent’s height.

 Note, there are of course possible to create a scatter plot with other programming languages, or applications.
-In this post, we focus on how to create a scatter plot in Python but the user of R statistical programming language can have a look at the how to make a scatter plot in R tutorial.
+In this post, we focus on how to create a scatter plot in Python but the user of R statistical programming language can have a look at the post on how to make a scatter plot in R tutorial.

 Python Scatter Plot Tutorial